the-turing-way/the-turing-way/book/website/reproducible-research/licensing.md

 It aims to be informative about the implications of licencing choices for the use of your work but not to prescribe a specific ethic, as there are divergent schools of thought on the ethics of different licencing choices.

 Many of the concepts which apply to the licensing of software, data, AI/ML models, hardware and other creative works such as visuals share common attributes and concepts which will be covered here.
-We will address the specifics of licensing each of these types of output in their own sub-chapters, as well as a seperate sub-chapter on license compatability.
+We will address the specifics of licensing each of these types of output in their own sub-chapters, as well as a separate sub-chapter on license compatability.